 Second: your exposure to Dutch speeds up learning

 For how long?
 That depends on the use you make of them.
 ‘Use it or lose it’ applies to all skills.
+Read more in How to remember words, the seven steps

 For instance, think of sportsmen and musicians – they have to train every day – not only to get better but also to maintain their skills.